I am one to stick with things so I will finish out the month…..only 17 more posts!

 So as ugly as this guy is and as unprofessional as it looks, it takes the best pictures.

-Panera has good ones (the Frontega Chicken is my fave) and there is a local deli that makes amazing sandwiches just five minutes down the road.
+Panera has good ones (the Frontega Chicken is my favorite) and there is a local deli that makes really good sandwiches just five minutes down the road.

 Best.
 Decision.
 Ever.

-When you are blogging and on a mission, it is much easier to instagram than take a picture, upload etc.
+When you are blogging and on a mission, it is much easier to Instagram than taking a picture, upload etc.

 I am lazy.